socrata/soda-ruby/README.md

 1) First you must publish with a `soda-ruby` maintainer account.
 Please use the `tylsvc-rubygems` rubygems.org account located in lasspass.
 If you do not see it in lasspass, please reach out to a lasspass admin in order to get access.

 1) After finding the account, proceed to your local `soda-ruby` project directory.
 Update the **version** of the file project inside the `soda.gemspec` file, under `s.version = '1.0.1'`.
 This project uses semantic versioning, learn more here [https://semver.org/](https://semver.org/).

 1) Now build the gem by running `gem build soda.gemspec`.
 It should output a file with the name `soda-ruby-VERSION_NUMBER.gem`.

-2) Now to publish the gem run `gem publish soda-ruby-VERSION_NUMBER.gem`.
+2) Then to publish the gem run `gem publish soda-ruby-VERSION_NUMBER.gem`.
 Please insert the correct VERSION_NUMBER.
 This is where gems prompt for the `tylsvc-rubygems` user name and password.

 Congrats!
 The gem should now be published.